CPEN321APKGenerators/CPEN321Project/documentation/M3_Requirements_and_Design.md

            - 3a1.
 A message informs the user that more entries are needed.
            - 3a2.
 The system suggests journaling more frequently.

-3. **Activity Suggestions**
+3. **Manage Profile**
     - **Overview**:
-        1. The system shows some suggested activities based on detected mood from Mood Tracking functionality.
+        The user can change their reminder in manage profile

     - **Detailed Flow for Each Independent Scenario**:
-        1.  **Activity Suggestions**:
+        1.  **Update Reminder Settings**:
-            - **Description**: Based on the user's activity to happiness correlation, the chat bot suggests activity
+            - **Description**: The user can update the app's reminder settings to notify the user to write journals.
             - **Primary actor(s)**: User, Paid User
             - **Main success scenario**:
-                1. User clicks on the Analytics button on top of the calendar.
+                1. User clicks on the profile icon.
-                1. System retrieves mood tracking data.
-                2. System compose a prompt based on user's mood tracking data, and invoke an LLM
+                2. System display the user profile and reminder settings to the user.
+                3. User changes the reminder settings and click update.
-                3. Suggested activities are displayed to the user.
+                3. Update success message is displayed on the app.
             - **Failure scenario(s)**:
-                - 1a.
-System fails to retrieve mood tracking data.
-                    - 1a1.
-An error message is displayed for retrieving mood tracking data
-                    - 1a2.
-System prompts user to retry
                 - 2a.
-Failure to invoke LLM
+System fails to retrieve user data.
                     - 2a1.
-An error message is logged for invoke LLM failure
+An error message is displayed for retrieving user data
                     - 2a2.
-System selects a suggests some general relaxing exercise
+System prompts user to retry
                 - 3a.
-Activity description fails to load
+Failure to change reminder settings
                     - 3a1.
-An error message is displayed telling user the error, and potential solutions
+An error message is logged for update reminder settings

-                    - 2a2.
-System prompts the user to try again.
-4. **Authentication with Google**
+4. **Authentication**
     - **Overview**:
         1. Authenticate User: The User authenticates and creates an account